Welcome to Salt Cay

-Snorkelling is excellent as well.
-There are many interesting shore sites to enjoy, and boat snorkelling trips allow access to spectacular reef sites.
+Snorkeling is excellent as well.
+There are many interesting shore sites to enjoy, and boat snorkeling trips allow access to spectacular reef sites.

 Ocean topography makes Salt Cay a prime location for watching humpback whales during the southern leg of their annual migration.

 It’s possible to see whales from land, but a whale watching tour allows for a much better view.
-Unlike many whale tours at other destinations, small boats (the same vessels used for diving) are favoured.
-These low-impact boats are able to approach close without causing disturbance.
+Unlike many whale tours at other destinations, small boats (the same vessels used for diving) are favored.
+These low-impact boats are able to approach close without causing a disturbance.

 Due to weather conditions, the mood of the whales and other considerations, there’s no guarantee that you’ll be able to jump in and snorkel.
 However, the opportunity often presents itself.

-The humpback whale’s mysterious song can often be heard when diving or snorkelling at this time of the year.
+The humpback whale’s mysterious song can often be heard when diving or snorkeling at this time of the year.